RohanBh23/RohanBh23/README.md

 - 👋 Hi, I’m @RohanBh23
-- 👀 I’m interested in Data Science and Quantum Computing
+- 👀 I’m interested in Data Science and Quantum Machine Learning
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Deep Learning and AI
-- 💞️ I’m looking to collaborate on any good project in Quantum Machine Learning
+- 💞️ I’m looking to collaborate on any good project in NLP
-- 📫 How to reach me rohanbhatia_2k19ep079@dtu.ac.in
+- 📫 How to reach me; via email - rohanbhatia_2k19ep079@dtu.ac.in

 <!---
 RohanBh23/RohanBh23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.